*Updated 2024

 More hands on deck.

 Many crises result in shortages of resources, homes, money or manpower.
 Particularly after a natural disaster or war, there may not be enough local hands on deck to help defend, care for or rebuild a community.
 The wars in Ukraine and Syria have resulted in millions of people in need of medical supplies and food, not to mention many millions of refugees.
-In separate instances, many organizations based in Poland and Greece have welcomed volunteers to help distribute necessary supplies, medical aid, and food to Ukrainian and Syrian refugees and to help resettle them.
-Additionally, after the two earthquakes hit Nepal and killed thousands of people in 2015, 3,000 volunteers have helped restore schools, homes, playgrounds, renewable energy, sanitation and more – and there is still more work to be done.
+In separate instances, many organizations based in Poland and Greece welcomed volunteers to help distribute necessary supplies, medical aid, and food to Ukrainian and Syrian refugees and to help resettle them.
+Additionally, after the two earthquakes hit Nepal and killed thousands of people in 2015, thousands of volunteers helped restore schools, homes, playgrounds, renewable energy, sanitation and more – and there is still more work to be done.
 The same can be said for Haiti, which has suffered continuous setbacks in its efforts to rebuild after repeated natural disasters.
 In such dire circumstances, volunteers can be a huge help in restoring communities that have been torn apart.

 Sharing important skills.